 Chinchillas are unusual and entertaining pet rodents.
-These little creatures have a life span of 12 to 20 years, but that's only if they receive outstanding care.
-Knowing how to care for a chinchilla includes knowing what to feed them, how to house them, and how to spot when they need veterinary care.
+They need a great deal of interaction and have some specific care requirements.
+Knowing how to care for a chinchilla includes understanding what to feed them, how to house them, and how to spot when they need veterinary care.

 What to Feed Your Chinchilla

 Chinchillas have sensitive digestive systems, so it's important to provide them with an appropriate diet to keep them healthy.
 They're also herbivores and need a high-fiber diet consisting primarily of high-quality grass hay, such as Timothy, orchard grass, meadow hay, or oat hay, though it's important to confirm the hay is low in calcium.

 Supplement this with a small amount of commercial alfalfa pellets that contain at least 10 percent protein and 18 percent crude fiber.
 Your pet will also benefit from a small amount of leafy greens.
 With a balanced diet, your chinchilla shouldn't need any supplements or additives.

 How Much to Feed Your Chinchilla

 - Hay: Keep clean, fresh hay available at all times.
 This should make up approximately 75 to 80 percent of their diet.